-In a survey of more than 9,000 employees located throughout the world’s eight largest economies, flexibility was the top job feature by those surveyed.
+In a survey of more than 9,000 employees located throughout the world’s eight largest economies, flexibility was the top job feature.
 A lack of flexibility was also one of the top reasons they’d quit.

-So whether half your employees are on the road most weeks, or whether you’re trying to improve collaboration and break down interdepartmental barriers, a more flexible workplace that includes desk hoteling could be part of the answer.
+Whether half your employees are on the road most weeks, or whether you’re trying to improve collaboration and break down interdepartmental barriers, you should consider a more flexible workplace that includes desk hoteling.
 When people can choose how and where they work, you’ll have a more effective workforce.

 Don't forget to keep Teem in mind when considering desk hoteling solutions.